-If you have a large washi tape collection like I do, you will find that a bullet journal washi tape swatch or sample page is a must!
+If you have a large washi tape collection like me, you will find that a bullet journal washi tape swatch or sample page is a must!

 A washi swatch is a small piece of washi tape that is taken to represent the larger washi tape roll.
 A small sample taken from your existing rolls can assist you in designing your bullet journal and putting together matching designs.

-This spread becomes very important when you have a larger collection of tapes that is stored away.
+This spread becomes very important when you have a larger collection of tapes that are stored away.